National Action (UK): Policy and actions

 In March 2015, National Action organised a "White Man March" on the Quayside in Newcastle upon Tyne during which police arrested nine people; those attending included North East representatives of the British National Party (BNP) and neo-Nazis from Eastern Europe.
 In June the same year, 26-year-old Zack Davies, who told police that he was a member of National Action, was found guilty of the attempted murder of Sarandev Bhambra, a Sikh man and trainee dentist, in Mold, Flintshire.
 Dr Bhambra was struck in the head and nearly lost a hand in the attack, suffering "life changing injuries".
 Davies claimed this was revenge for the murder of Lee Rigby and chanted "white power" as he launched the attack.
 Davies was given a life sentence the following September, and is to serve 14 years before being considered for parole.
 National Action publicly denied any association with Davies or his actions.

 In August 2015, the group attempted to hold a second "White Man March" in Liverpool.
 Strong opposition from the Anti-Fascist Network and local activists forced the organisers to cancel the march and take refuge in the lost luggage collection point at Lime Street Station.
 Tensions were raised by a letter to Mayor Joe Anderson threatening race riots; National Action claimed this was a forgery by an agent provocateur.

 In November 2016, The Sunday Times reported that "fears that far-right activists may be grooming a new generation of Hitler Youth in the UK emerged" after stickers from National Action proclaiming parts of Liverpool to be a "Nazi-controlled zone" appeared.
 The group also held a number of marches and demonstrations on Armistice Day and Remembrance Sunday proclaiming that "Hitler was right", and celebrated the election of Donald Trump as President-elect of the United States under the slogan of "white power".

 National Action has called for a "white jihad" to "cleanse Britain of parasites" using leaflets, stickers and video.
 Members of the group stated in speeches that there was a "disease of international Jewry", and that "when the time comes they'll be in the chambers".

+In 2015 Benjamin Raymond had a lengthy stay in Finland with the Nordic Resistance Movement, which would likewise be banned as a terror group.
+Raymond was pictured posing with an assault rifle in Helsinki with NRM members during the trip.